 - Make sure the treats you give your dog are healthy, made in the USA, and not fed in excess (no more than 10% of their daily food intake).

-- Avoid giving puppy bones, antlers, hooves, hard nylon dog toys, or other hard chews, as these can all damage softer puppy teeth.
+- Avoid giving puppy bones, antlers, hooves, hard nylon dog toys, or other hard chews, as these can all damage softer puppy teeth, or even cause choking.

 - Start brushing your Dood ASAP, and start trimming his nails, too.